 What is the duration of the program?

-The 30-credit program is designed to be completed in 21 months (4 semesters).
+The 30-credit program is designed to be completed in 21 months (four semesters – fall/spring/fall/spring).
 The program starts in August and most students graduate in May 21 months later.

 How much does the program cost?

 Tuition in the Vanderbilt Graduate School is charged by the credit hour, and the GPED requires 30 credit hours to complete the MA degree.
 You can find the current tuition and fees for the Graduate School listed here: https://gradschool.vanderbilt.edu/funding/fees.php